 - At the same time, Teens are also capable of putting together incredibly elaborate plots.
 Especially if it's a Revenge scheme.

 - Average teens in TV land are frequently shorter than adults.
 Not so in Real Life.
-Out in the real world teens are way taller on average than their parents.

 - A Poster-Gallery Bedroom.